-Often, the Sports bikes are sleek with complex design and many premium features.
+Often, Sports motorcycles are sleek with complex design and many premium features.
 They also have a low center of gravity which gives better handling and control.
 So, technically, they are expensive to manufacture than the commuter bikes.
-The Sports bikes have less comfort and low mileage and high maintenance cost.
-Primarily, their focus is on the cornering ability, pick-up, and top speed.
+They have less comfort and low mileage and high maintenance cost.
+Primarily, their focus is on cornering ability, pick-up, and top speed.

-These bikes use lightweight materials such as the cast aluminum to reduce weight and improve handling.
-A few Sports bikes have dual exhaust pipes which deliver a deep, rumbling exhaust sound.
+These bikes use lightweight materials such as cast aluminum to reduce weight and improve handling.
+A few of these bikes have dual exhaust pipes which deliver a deep, rumbling exhaust sound.
 They also offer premium features such as the Motorcycle TCS, ABS, wider tires, high-performance front & rear suspension and alloy wheels to improve the performance.

-Generally, the Sports bikes have higher power & torque, trend-setting colors, and sleek design/style.
-The Sports bikes are preferred because they deliver high performance and break the speed records.
-Hence, the Sports bikes are more popular in the developed countries such as the USA, Canada, Europe, and Australia.
+Generally, these bikes have higher power & torque, trend-setting colors, and sleek design/style.
+Sportsbikes are preferred because they deliver high performance and break the speed records.
+Hence, Sports motorcycles are more popular in developed countries such as the USA, Canada, Europe, and Australia.
 Some of the popular premium Sports bike manufacturers include the Kawasaki, Yamaha, Honda, Ducati, Aprilia, and KTM.

-In short, the Sports bikes are capable to travel short distances without any hassles.
+In short, Sports motorcycles are capable to travel short distances without any hassles.
 They offer great performance, cornering and handling abilities.
-With sharp cornering ability, the Sports bikes are quite fun to ride on the winding roads/bends.
+With sharp cornering ability, these bikes are quite fun to ride on the winding roads/bends.

 Moreover, they are perfect mainly for the race-tracks/paved roads/tarmacs.
-Some premium Sports bikes offer better suspension, safety and other equipment that suits regular travel.
+Some premium Sports motorcycles offer better suspension, safety and other equipment that suits regular travel.
 However, these bikes are very expensive.
-Thus, swankier and more feature-laden the Sports bike gets; it commands a higher price-tag.
+Thus, swankier and more feature-laden the Sportsbike gets; it commands a higher price-tag.